Abuseware/SeducedSock/README.md

 Project contains Bochs config designed to work in any supported UNIX-like OS.
 You could also run it in QEMU, or any another virtual (or real) machine…

+#### Real machine:
+Write *boot.img* to any USB stick, floppy, or other bootable medium.
+Be sure to use BIOS based PC, or enable CSM mode in your UEFI setup.
+You'll need x86_64 class PC, just because this code will jump to 64b mode of CPU.
+Why?
+Because.
+That's why :)

 #### Bochs:

     bochs -q